How to cope in the outdoors with a heatwave

 Don't overdo the exercise

 A light jog on a sunny day might sound idyllic, but don't go overboard because exercising while it's hot puts extra stress on your body.
 The combination of exercise and the humidity can increase your core body temperature, with you having more blood in circulation as an attempt to cool down.
 If you are going to be exercising and sweating in the heat, sunscreen is even more vital.
-It's recommended that you reapply roughly every two hours, depending on the specific sun cream and SPF you're wearing, and use a water-resistant product.

 Stay hydrated

 You should be drinking at least eight glasses of water over a normal day.
-This should be a lot more when its hotter.
+This should be more when its hotter.
 Don't wait until you feel thirsty to grab a drink - keep filling up your glass at regular intervals.
 If you're out and about, take a water bottle with you - you can buy insulated bottles that will keep your drinks cold.
 On hot days, you should steer clear of caffeine and try to reduce alcohol consumption, as these can dehydrate you more.

 What to wear in a heatwave

-Dr Perry's recommendations for the items you should have in your summer wardrobe to protect against heat include:
+Items you should have in your summer wardrobe to protect against heat include:

 Light-coloured loose clothing to protect against permanent skin damage.